 Activities + ResourcesDownload All

-When God saw what the people were doing, he became very angry and told Moses that he was going to destroy the people because of their unfaithfulness.
-But Moses begged the Lord to remember the promise that he had made to Abraham, Isaac, and the children of Israel.
-Moses convinced the Lord and he changed his mind and did not do what he said he might do—he did not destroy them.
+When God saw what the people were doing, He became very angry and told Moses that He was going to destroy the people because of their unfaithfulness.
+But Moses begged the Lord to remember the promise that He had made to Abraham, Isaac, and the children of Israel.
+Moses convinced the Lord and He changed His mind and did not do what He said He might do—He did not destroy them.